gousaiyang/SoftwareList/README.md

 - Run `SLCreateDailyUpdateTask.py` to create a daily task for software updating.
 - Run `SLDeleteDailyUpdateTask.py` to delete the update task.
 - Run `SLClearOldLists.py` to clear old software list of every kind, leaving only the newest ones respectively.
+- Run `SLGetRegistryItems.py` to find software registry items by keywords.

 ## Screenshots